After 18 years of video editing, these are my top 3 laptops — spoiler: it's hard to beat a MacBook Pro

 Performance test results compared

 Every laptop we review gets put through a rigorous amount of tests in CPU, GPU and AI performance.
-But for video editing, two tests matter: PugetBench Premiere Pro and CrossMark Creativity.
+But for video editing, three tests matter: PugetBench Premiere Pro (measuring performance in Premiere Pro), CrossMark Creativity (testing performance in content creation tools) and HandBrake (converting a 4K video to 1080p).

 These bring all of the above together to truly measure the raw processing power of those internals in delivering your creative vision.
-So let me share the results I got testing these.
+So let me share the results we got testing these (and yes, there's a clear winner here):

 Battery life test results compared

-So in a long-winded way, there's your reasons why the MacBook Pro is my go-to choice for the best video editing laptop.
+So in a long-winded way, there are your reasons why the MacBook Pro is my go-to choice for the best video editing laptop.

 Get instant access to breaking news, the hottest reviews, great deals and helpful tips.